carlosnavarroc/carlosnavarroc.github.io/_pages/teaching.md

 **Role:** Co-instructor (with Martín Adams) **Period:** 2021–2026

-Advanced laboratory course integrating machine learning, artificial intelligence, and robotics.
-The course is organized around project-based learning, exposing students to real-world engineering problems and modern computational tools.
+Advanced project-based laboratory course where students design and implement AI-driven systems combining machine learning, computer vision, and robotics.

+The course emphasizes real-world problem solving, experimental validation, and the development of complete engineering pipelines—from data acquisition to model evaluation and system integration.

 **Selected projects and course outcomes:**

 * [Final project presentations in Computational Intelligence and Robotics](https://carlosnavarroc.github.io/posts/2025/12/12/presentacion-proyecto-final-IC/)

-Some course activities, student projects, and technical developments are documented in my [logbook](https://carlosnavarroc.github.io/logbook/), where I share ongoing work, implementations, and experimental results.
+These courses are tightly connected to my research and applied work, with many student projects evolving into real systems documented in my [logbook](https://carlosnavarroc.github.io/logbook/) and linked to ongoing [research and industry projects](https://carlosnavarroc.github.io/industry/).

 ---